MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sequence-templates.md

 ## Invite to an upcoming event

-The **Invite to an upcoming event** sequence template is a **Contact** record type that helps to build relationships and drive attendance to an upcoming event, such as an on-line webinar or an offline conference.
+The **Invite to an upcoming event** sequence template is for the **Contact** record type.
+The template helps sellers to build relationships and drive attendance to an upcoming event, such as an on-line webinar or an offline conference.

-By default, the template contains six steps and five days to complete the sequence.
+By default, the template contains six steps (excluding wait time steps) and five days to complete the sequence.

->[!NOTE]
->Wait time steps are not included in the total number of steps for the template.

 The template consists of the following process: